yacoob/gcu/README.md

 ## TODO

+* switch the live site to Netlify
-* new layout to get rid of bootstrap dep
+* get rid of the bootstrap, maybe a new layout
 * better caching headers
-* consider switching away from YAML
-* rewrite the generator in rust
+* rewrite the generator in rust (maybe change YAML to TOML too)